About

 Managing Director of Kvikna Medical

-Garðar Þorvarðsson, MSc in Mathematics from the University of Iceland, leads the product development team at Kvikna Medical.
-With nearly 30 years of experience in clinical EEG, he began his career at Taugagreining hf, where he played a key role in creating the Nervus clinical EEG system.
-He later joined VIASYS Healthcare, heading the design and development of the NicoletOne EEG platform.
-In 2008, Garðar co-founded Kvikna Medical ehf and has served as its Managing Director since inception, driving innovation in clinical EEG through pioneering cloud-based services.
+Garðar leads R&D at Kvikna Medical, bringing nearly 30 years of specialized experience in clinical EEG.
+He began his career at Taugagreining hf, where he was instrumental in creating the Nervus clinical EEG system, before heading the NicoletOne EEG platform design at VIASYS Healthcare.
+In 2008, Garðar co-founded Kvikna Medical ehf and has served as Managing Director since its inception.
+A pioneer in cloud-based clinical EEG services, Garðar holds an MSc in Mathematics from the University of Iceland and continues to drive the technological evolution of neurodiagnostic software.

 Richard Verrier